GU-CLASP/GU-CLASP.github.io/content/pages/people/sylvie-saget/index.md

 Sylvie Saget is a PhD/Doctoral Researcher in Computational Linguistics.
 Her research focuses on conversational agents that can talk and act autonomously such as humans, robots, virtual humans - or, generally speaking, any kind of object or system involving social interaction.

-Her research focuses on the modeling of reasoning and dialogue via a transdisciplinary approach mixing philosophy of mind, logic and psychology.
+Her research focuses on the modeling of reasoning and dialogue via a transdisciplinary approach mixing philosophy (of Mind + of Science&Technology), logics and psychology.
 Application areas she is focusing on:

 - Interaction management technologies